+'''

 begin clock-update procedure

 call clock-select; / select clock source /

-if (sys.peer ≠ peer) exit ;
+if (sys.peer ≠ peer) exit;

+'''

-It may happen that the local clock may be reset, rather than slewed to its final value, but this can happen only if the computed corrections exceed a defined threshold for a considerable time.
+It may happen that the local clock may be reset, rather than slewed to its final value.
 In this case the clear procedure is called for every peer to purge the clock filter, reset the poll interval and reselect the synchronization source, if necessary.
 Note that the local-clock procedure sets the leap bits sys.leap to "unsynchronized" 112 in this case, so that no other peer will attempt to synchronize to the host until the host once again selects a peer for synchronization.